 The transitional catagen phase is the shortest one in the rotation, lasting usually just 1-2 weeks.

 During this stage, the hair strand is separated from the follicle and attached to the skin.
-The blood supply to the hair strand also stops completely.
+The blood supply to the hair root stops completely.

 The Telogen Phase

-During the telogen phase, the hair stays intact in the skin for 2-4 months, while the follicle is already returning back to the anagen phase and starts generating a new strand of hair through the same “tunnel” the previous hair strand was coming out of.
+During the telogen phase, the hair stays intact in the skin for 2-4 months, while the follicle is already returning back to the anagen phase and starts generating a new beard hair fiber through the same tunnel the previous hair strand was coming out of.

-The new incoming hair strand naturally pushes the old hair out of the skin and eventually causes it to fall off, thus; completing the human hair growth cycle.
+The new incoming hair naturally pushes the old hair out of the skin and eventually causes it to fall off, completing the human beard growth cycle.

 Beard Stage #1: The Stubble

 This is the stage you’re in at weeks 1-2 of your beard growth.

 You can also start seeing the areas where your facial hair will grow from, and be able to identify parts that will likely end up with patchier growth than others.

 If you manage to cover your full facial hair area in a stubble beard style, then consider yourself lucky, as you will be surely growing something majestic in the upcoming weeks.